nmofokeng764-prog/Smart-queue-management-system-/README.md

 1. Methodologies/Project Management:

-   - Agile
+   -Agile – The project follows an Agile approach where development is divided into smaller tasks and completed in stages to allow continuous improvement and feedback.

 2. Coding Practices:

-   - OOP (Object Oriented Programming)
+   - OOP (Object Oriented Programming) The system is developed using object-oriented principles to ensure modular, reusable, and maintainable code.
-   - MVC (Model View Controller)
+   - MVC (Model View Controller) – The system architecture follows the MVC pattern, separating the application into three components:

+Model – Manages data and database interactions

+View – Handles the user interface

+Controller – Processes user requests and controls application logic

 3. Programming Languages/Frameworks:

+   -HTM
+   -CSS
+   -JavaScript
-   - Placeholder
+   - Python

 ## Instructions